bothblanks/bothblanks/README.md

 - 👋 Hi, I’m @bothblanks
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning Nodejs
+- 🌱 I’m currently learning:
-- 💞️ I’m looking to collaborate on Discord bots, Nodejs or Javascript
+- 💞️ I’m looking to collaborate:
-- 📫 How to reach me Discord; blxsxom
+- 📫 How to reach me:
-- 😄 Pronouns: He/Him
+- 😄 Pronouns:
-- ⚡ Fun fact: I'm dude!
+- ⚡ Fun fact: